marshyon/vim-config/README.md

 which should be installable with apt-get install vim-nox

-we also need ctags for
+we also need ctags for tagbar to work

 ```
-sudo install ctags
+sudo apt-get install ctags
 ```

-apt-get install ctags tagbar to work

 ## install Go